Health Care Careers

 - Washtenaw Community College

-American Heart Association First Aid & CPR
+- American Heart Association (AHA) - CPR

 Danielle Sumner, a nurse of seven years, considers herself very lucky to have found a passion for both nursing and teaching!
 She has worked in long-term care, the acute care hospital setting, and Hospice.
 She earned her Licensed Practical Nurse, followed by becoming a Registered Nurse, and continued on to receive her Bachelor’s Degree in nursing from Concordia University of Ann Arbor.
 Danielle has worked for the nursing program at Jackson College and brings great insight to our Health Care Careers program.